 Gold hedging strategies

-Hedging is a risk management technique involving an offsetting position to reduce the risk of adverse price movements.
-Here are some effective gold hedging strategies:
+Hedging means taking an offsetting position to reduce the risk of adverse price moves.

 1. Gold futures contracts

-Futures contracts allow you to lock in a future gold price, protecting against potential price fluctuations.
+Futures let you lock in a future price for gold, protecting against potential swings.

 2. Gold options

-Options provide the right, but not the obligation, to buy (call options) or sell (put options) gold at a predetermined price.
+Options give you the right — not the obligation — to buy or sell gold at a set price.

 3. Gold ETFs